MSc Politics, Philosophy and Management

 As managers and others seek to engage with change it is important that taken for granted assumptions and simplistic solutions about organisational life are both articulated and rethought.
 Prevailing assumptions in the managerial literature are compared to contrasting approaches within organisation studies.
 The contention of the module is that the emerging socio-technical-politico-economic context necessitates a reflexive appreciation of the complexities and uncertainties of change and intervention.

 This module introduces the major debates and perspectives on Human Resource Management.
 It critically examines controversies about the nature of HRM, placing it in context to understand how it developed and what it constitutes in contemporary ‘globalised’ organisations.
 The module examines those issues that are seen as central to the practice of HRM, such as recruitment and selection, performance management, and remuneration strategies.
-Karen and Kay will draw on their own research to provide an insight into the HRM process, explored in a way that critiques its taken for granted ‘normality’, and unpacks the assumptions underlying this central organisational function.
+Eve and Kay will draw on their own research to provide an insight into the HRM process, explored in a way that critiques its taken for granted ‘normality’, and unpacks the assumptions underlying this central organisational function.

 HRM II builds upon the foundations of HRM I. We will continue to examine examples of some of the most important current HRM practices.
 This module aims to build a wide-ranging cultural image of HRM practices today.
 We will show that the essence of HRM is to govern one of the central questions of all our lives: who are we when we work today?
 How does HRM seek to take control over this fundamental question?